brianterry/unicorn-maker/README.md

 Java (Coming soon)

 No matter what path you choose, the resource design is the same.
-That way, you can use this project as a "rosetta stone."
+You can use this project as a "rosetta stone."

 For example, if you are good at Go and want to learn how to create a Python provider, compare the projects.